tldr-pages/tldr/contributing-guides/style-guide.md

 - Use [snake_case][snake_case] for multi-word placeholders.
   Examples: `{{path/to/csharp_solution.sln}}` or `{{language_id}}`.
-- Use an actual value in a placeholder rather than a placeholder with a value description inside it when one of the following conditions are met:
+- Use an actual value in a placeholder rather than a placeholder with a value description inside it when at least one of the following conditions are met:
   - there is a long (consisting of several letters) option immidiately before this placeholder
     Examples: `pwsh -Command "{{echo 'Hello world!'}}"` or `cut --delimiter="{{,}}" --{{characters}}={{1}}`.